PakalukN/PakalukN/README.md

-I’m Nick Pakalik, or @PakalukN
+I’m Nick Pakaluk, or @PakalukN
 - I’m interested in Computer Graphics and Machine Learning
 - I’m currently learning about Machine Learning
 - How to reach me: pakalukn@cua.edu or 202-790-9978